directus/visual-editing/readme.md

 - Add `data-directus` attributes to your elements and then call the `scan()` method to make them interactive
   - the `data-directus` content follows this syntax `collection:posts;item:12` or `collection:posts;item:12;fields:title,description;mode:drawer` … described in detail below
+  - It is recommended to render only the `data-directus` attributes when using in Visual Editor.
+This can be done in several ways.
+This could be by adding query parameters like `?visual-editing=true&token=123` or something else that you would implement on your website.
+The reason is that it could expose data like primary keys that you might not want to show to the public.
 - Call the `scan()` method to add all the `data-directus` elements
   ```ts
   scan({ directusUrl: 'http://localhost:8000' });